 PROPOSALS FOR CHANGE REQUIRING PRIOR APPROVAL BY THE AUTHORITY LEVEL 1 use of Alternative Means of Compliance changes to the Aerodrome Certification Basis and Certification Specification the procedures for managing and notifying changes that do not require approval and its variations modifications to safety-critical equipment changes with a significant impact on the constituent elements of ADR's Management System: Hierarchical lines Safety policy Hazard identification procedure Risk management procedure Safety performance indicator Safety Review Board management process Training programme Safety communication Emergency plan Compliance monitoring change in the level of RFFS (Rescue and Firefighting Services) protection changes to low visibility procedures operations with aircraft with a letter code greater than the aerodrome reference code or part of it other approvals required under EU legislation (e.g. deviations from EASA CS, air navigation obstacles) other approvals required under national law.
-INFRASTRUCTURES AND FACILITIES CHANGE PROPOSALS THAT DO NOT REQUIRE PRIOR APPROVAL BY replacement of LVA (including sign) with equivalent LED technology equipment replacement of existing light guides (VDGS, A-VDGS) with similar equipment modest additions to existing apron markings (e.g. aircraft indication) that do not change the overall layout of stands and clearances changes to the layout of vehicular traffic systems Temporary changes to the traffic system due to the presence of construction sites for ordinary maintenance work or approved works. installation of cranes, previously assessed in agreement with ENAV, which do not pierce the obstacle-limiting surfaces and do not interfere with radio assistance
+INFRASTRUCTURES AND FACILITIES CHANGE PROPOSALS THAT DO NOT REQUIRE replacement of LVA (including sign) with equivalent LED technology equipment replacement of existing light guides (VDGS, A-VDGS) with similar equipment modest additions to existing apron markings (e.g. aircraft indication) that do not change the overall layout of stands and clearances changes to the layout of vehicular traffic systems Temporary changes to the traffic system due to the presence of construction sites for ordinary maintenance work or approved works.

-PART B -SECTION 2 - THE AIRPORT MANAGEMENT SYSTEM - RESPONSIBILITIES AND ORGANISATION (CHAPTER 2) Page 73 RESPONSIBILITIES AND paragraph 2.2 Rev.35- ORGANISATION CHAPTER 2 SAFETY MANAGEMENT 18/06/2024
+PART B -SECTION 2 - THE AIRPORT MANAGEMENT SYSTEM - RESPONSIBILITIES AND ORGANISATION (CHAPTER 2) Page 68 RESPONSIBILITIES AND paragraph 2.2 Rev.33- ORGANISATION CHAPTER 2 SAFETY MANAGEMENT SYSTEM 05/03/2024 installation of cranes, previously assessed in agreement with ENAV, which do not pierce the obstacle-limiting surfaces and do not interfere with radio assistance